babel/website/docs/faq.md

 [ES6 Arrow Functions](/docs/tour#arrows) to the equivalent ES3.
 This allows transformers to be disabled and enabled at will which is critical in the current fast paced development environment.

+## What is a module formatter?

+A module formatter is a transformer that turns exports and imports into their equivalent target format.
+For example, the `common` module formatter transforms `import { foo } from "bar";` into the CommonJS `var foo = require("bar").foo;`

 ## Why are there `Array.from` and `Symbol` in my code?!
 These don't exist!

 This is a known [caveat](/docs/caveats).
 This is because 6to5 compiles to ES3 syntax but with